AtariLab: After Atari

 By this time, Laws's holding company had released the Commodore 64 version, but Commodore was soon in similar turmoil.
 The Apple II version never shipped.
 With the market rapidly moving to the IBM PC, they decided to refocus on that platform.

 Continuing work on the basic concept, Laws began to develop Workshop Physics, an introductory physics course based entirely on computerized labwork instead of lectures.
-She partnered with Ron Thornton of Tufts University and Robert Tinker of the Technical Education Research Centers, and began development of the coursework.
+She partnered with Ron Thornton of Tufts University and Robert Tinker of the Technical Education Research Centers (TERC), and began development of the coursework.
 Looking for someone to build an adaptor, she contacted a former Atari colleague, Ron Budworth, who had since semi-retired in Silicon Valley.
 As it became clear that the program had wide appeal, Tinker and the TERC claimed ownership over the design.
 Laws's attorney ultimately relied on a recent Supreme Court case about a sculpture of Martin Luther King Jr., in which the court decided that basic descriptions, i.e. "a sculpture of MLK", did not imply ownership of the ultimate expression of the idea.
 Accordingly, as Budworth had carried out all of the actual development of an idea amounting to "an analog adaptor for the Atari port", the design was considered his.

 Development of the interface continued and they ultimately made a distribution deal with friends who had recently formed Vernier Software and Technology to market into this field.
 Budworth produced the boards and sold them through Vernier as the ULI, short for Universal Laboratory Interface.
 Sales ultimately ran to 40,000 units before newer designs made it obsolete.
 Vernier remains the leading worldwide supplier of computerized data collection equipment.
 The courses originally developed as part of the Workshop Physics program have since developed into a whole suite of similar programs and books.